autosub-team/autosub/src/tasks/implementation/VHDL/README.txt

 generator.sh --> executable that gets called from the generator thread

-...tester.sh --> executable that gets called from the worker thread
+tester.sh --> executable that gets called from the worker thread
-                 the testers should have a prefix corresponding to the simulator they are using e.g ghdl_tester.sh
+              tester.sh without prefix should be compatible to using the CommonFile API other testers should have a prefix

 description.txt -->message that will be sent in the task description email